Piecewise flat Ricci flow of compact without boundary three-manifolds: Ricci flow and triangulations

 \item A \emph{diamond} block is constructed by forming a set of four tetrahedra in a diamond shape around each coordinate edge, with the edges in the outer ring parallel with the other coordinate directions.
 This block contains two distinct vertices, instead of the single vertex for the other two blocks, and 14 edges, six that are parallel with the three coordinates and eight forming a set of four body-diagonal-type edges. \end{enumerate}

 In each case, a single block can be used as a simplicial graph of $T^3$ by identifying faces on opposite sides.
 A regular grid of blocks can then be used to refine the mesh, with faces on opposite sides of the grid identified.
 Once the graph has been defined the vertices can be labelled, with each edge, triangle and tetrahedron then specified by the list of vertices in its closure.
-Since ambiguities in labelling can arise for grids that have less than three vertices in a single direction (for example all vertices in a single cubic block will have the same label), in these cases the grid is duplicated to form a slightly larger covering space before labelling, with any geometric information also duplicated but not the computations.
+Ambiguities in labelling can arise for grids that have less than three vertices in a single direction, for example, all vertices in a single cubic block will have the same label.
+In these cases the grid is duplicated to form a slightly larger covering space before labelling.
+The computations are still performed for the original domain alone, with any geometric data copied to the covering space.

-Unfortunately the piecewise flat Ricci flow equations are not stable when applied directly to the cubic and skew triangulation-types, but this instability can be avoided by treating the interior of each block as flat.
-In practice this is done be re-defining the body-diagonal edge-lengths so that the deficit angles at these edges are essentially zero.
+Unfortunately, the piecewise flat Ricci flow equations are not stable when applied directly to the cubic and skew triangulation-types, seemingly due to an overdetermination of the system.
+However, this instability can be avoided by treating the interior of each block as flat, see \cite{PLRFinstab}.
+In practice this is done by re-defining the body-diagonal edge-lengths so that the deficit angles at these edges are essentially zero.
 The piecewise flat Ricci flow is still performed on a simplicial triangulation, where dihedral angles and volumes can be computed in a standard way, but with the lengths of the body-diagonals adjusted for each time-step to give an essentially flat interior for each block.
-Using this approach, there have been no instabilities in any of the piecewise flat Ricci flow computations performed in this article.
-Details of the instability and proofs for the stabilizing method will be provided in a related paper.
+This approach has led to stable evolutions of the piecewise flat Ricci flow for all of the computations in this article.
+Details of the instability and proofs of the stabilizing method are provided in a related paper \cite{PLRFinstab}.

 \